 Not to mention all the intense news coverage and speculation over the soccer players’ latest haircut (sure to be the next craze among boys ages 12–21), whomever they are dating and (in theory) starting to get serious about, or where they’ve decided to vacation this summer.
 (How can the 1-hour segment of daily national news always manage to dedicate 20 minutes to soccer?
 Nadal is lucky if he gets five minutes after a Grand Slam victory.

 Sigh.
 I think it is a waste of time fighting this big business fanaticism, but the constant coverage can certainly burn one out.
-(At least Spanish soccer fans almost never elevate their soccer mania to violence, as occurs in many other countries… hooligans anyone?)
+(At least soccer fans in Spain almost never elevate their soccer mania to violence, as occurs in many other countries… hooligans anyone?)
 If you start to pay attention, however, the skill of play in Spain’s professional league is really quite amazing.

-Non-exhaustive list of useful soccer vocabulary:
+Non-exhaustive list of useful soccer vocabulary

 soccer ball: balón

 goal kick: saque de puerta

 to pass: pasar

 score a goal: meter un gol

 offsides: fuera de juego